Strike! (comic book): Plot

-Strike! is about a teenage boy who finds the power belt of Sgt.
-Strike, a hero that fought for the US in WWII and Korea, and disappeared during the McCarthy years.
+Dennis Forman, a young African-American living in a slum, discovers missing World War II superhero Sgt.
+Strike's power harness, costume and diary in his mother's attic.
+The diary suddenly stops, giving no information about where Sgt.
+Strike went or how his effects ended up where Dennis finds them.
+Sensing an opportunity to get them out of the ghetto he attempts to profit from the new power.

 Reception

 Martin A. Stever reviewed Strike! in Space Gamer/Fantasy Gamer No. 83.
 Stever commented that "The strength of this comic is solid art and Dixon's stories.
 The reader has absolutely no idea as to what is going to happen next; so each story is a real adventure.
 The hero, the archetypical poor but bright high school student, is written with realistic human motivations, making us very sympathetic to his cause, beating the tar out of bad guys."
+Conversely W. David Hall slated the title for Amazing Heroes, heavily criticising the second issue's stereotypical characters and bemoaning the "sheer stupidity of some of the situations".
+In the same publication, Andy Mangels was more positive; while reviewing Strike! vs. Sgt Strike Special he noted the series had been "consistently intelligent", and credited Lyle's improving art.